traccar/traccar-web/README.md

   * there is a new menu item called 'Share' to manage access to selected device
 * improved performance of positions loading when DB grows up
 * fixed issue when devices are not updated between different instances of web browser
+* moved DB transaction management and user rights checks outside of data service implementation (AOP)
+* possibility to detect 'offline' devices - when signal hasn't came for some time (set up in device settings).
+They will be shown on a map with a marker of different colour and there will be some sign in popup that they are actually offline.
+* new device status - idle.
+It is shown in popup and also there will be a time of idling.
+Consider that vehicle is idle when it's speed is zero.

 ## Building